puppetlabs/puppet-docs/source/puppetdb/1/connect_puppet_master.markdown

 > Note: The `thin_storeconfigs` and `async_storeconfigs` settings should be absent or set to `false`.
 If you have previously used the puppet queue daemon (puppetqd), you should now disable it.

-### Edit routes.yaml
+### 3. Edit routes.yaml

 The [routes.yaml][routes_yaml] file will probably not exist yet.
-Create it if necessary, and edit it to contain the following:
+Create it if necessary, and add the following:

     ---
     master: